AskClaireGuiot/Exercise-6---Final-assignment/README.md

 This assignment is worth 10% of your final course grade broken down as follows:
   - 30% for HTML
   - 40% for CSS
-  - 30% for finish (quality of content, levels of execution and finish)
+  - 30% for finish (uniqueness, quality of content, levels of execution and finish)

-A penalty of 30% will be deducted for unstafisfactory commits.
+A penalty of 40% will be deducted for unstafisfactory commits that do not demonsrate manual coding.

 **Once you have completed your exercise, push your edits to GitHub and submit it in Brightspace.
 Make sure to follow the instructions in the How to Complete Your Exercises Guide.**